 - Book a reputable hotel that is highly secure and secure all locks on the room doors.
 Also, use the peephole when someone knocks.

 - Be discreet and don’t share your plans or identity with other travelers.
 Consider creating a cover story, like you’re visiting family or going to a business conference.
 Get creative and be prepared to give a few specifics in case additional questions are asked about your itinerary.

-- If the security offered at the trade show is lacking or non-existent, contemplate whether or not it’s worth the risk to even go in the first place.
+- If the security offered at the trade show is lacking or non-existent, contemplate whether it’s worth the risk to even go in the first place.

 - Provide one-on-one attention to each customer.

-- Regardless of how many times you have to go in and out, your displays should be locked up at all times.
+- Regardless of how many times you must go in and out, your displays should always be locked up.